|(a) Introduction. This section establishes the Directed

 Payment Program for Behavioral Health Services (DPP BHS).
 DPP BHS

-is designed to incentivize community mental health centers (CMHCs)
+is designed to incentivize behavioral health providers to improve

-to improve quality, access, and innovation in the provision of medical
+quality, access, and innovation in the provision of medical and behavioral

-and behavioral health services to Medicaid recipients through the
+health services to Medicaid recipients through the use of metrics

-use of metrics that are expected to advance at least one of the goals
+that are expected to advance at least one of the goals and objectives

 (b) Definitions.
 The following definitions apply when